 A study of the principles of federal tax research emphasizing the sources of federal tax law, tax research methodology, and practical research projects and case studies using commercial tax research databases.
 Topics include: basic tax research techniques, statutory, regulatory and judicial sources of the tax law, and secondary tax reference material.
 Prerequisite: Three credits of tax accounting.

 Acc 633 Corporate Taxation (3)

-This course provides an overview of various aspects of corporate taxation, including, but not limited to, the following: formation, operation and liquidation of both C and S corporations, and determination of when S election should be made; tax treatment of dividend distributions and redemptions of corporate stock; and introduction to topics of corporate divisions, reorganizations, consolidated returns, and New York State and multistate taxation.
+This course provides an overview of various aspects of corporate taxation, including, but not limited to, the following: formation, operation and liquidation of both C and S corporations, and determination of when S election should be made; tax treatment of dividend distributions and redemptions of corporate stock; computation and applicability of alternative minimum tax, accumulated earnings penalty and personal holding company penalty; and introduction to topics of corporate divisions, reorganizations, consolidated returns, and New York State and multistate taxation.
 Prerequisite: Three credits of tax accounting.

 Acc 642 Taxation of Partnerships (3)

-Federal income taxation or partnerships and partners during formation, operation and liquidation.
-Topics include aggregate versus entity theories of taxation; classification of entities; sharing of partnership liabilities; and partners tax basis, distributive shares of partnership income, gain, loss, deductions, and credits; and distributions.
+Federal income taxation of partnerships: formation, operation, and liquidation.
+Topics include aggregate versus entity theories of taxation; classification of entities; sharing of partnership liabilities; and partners' tax basis, distributive shares of partnership income, gain, loss, deductions, and credits, and distributions.
 Prerequisite: 3 credits of tax accounting.